Bagmati Province: Climate

-Bagmati province has climatic variations, which is associated with the diverse nature of its topography and altitude.
-Climatic zone of Bagmati province starts from High Himalaya in the north, above 5000 m with tundra and arctic climate to Siwalik region in the south, 500–1000 m with sub-tropical climatic zone.
+Bagmati province has climatic variations, which are associated with the diverse nature of its topography and altitude.
+The climatic zone of Bagmati province starts from the High Himalaya in the north, above 5000 m with tundra and an arctic climate to the Siwalik region in the south, 500–1000 m with a sub-tropical climatic zone.
 The annual precipitation also varies from 150 to 200 mm in the high Himalayas to 1100–3000 mm in the southern plains.
-Similarly, average annual temperature of the province varies from 30 °C to -10 °C. Rainfall takes place mainly during the summer.
+Similarly, the average annual temperature of the province varies from 30 °C to −10 °C. Rainfall takes place mainly during the summer.

 History

 During the Lichhavi and Malla period, this region was known as Nepalmandal and was ruled by Newar kings.
 Historically the area of Bagmati province known as "Kathmandu Kshetra", which was established in 1956.
 Kathmandu Kshetra was composed by grouping the then five districts.
 Those five districts are now divided into many districts.
 Kathmandu Kshetra had a total area of 6144 sqmi and total population was 17.93 Lakhs (1.7 million).